Doom-Cult-Society/DoomCultSociety/README.md

 ### `attractCultists` doesn't work!

-Somehow all 30,000 CUL have been distributed and I am afraid you are too late.
+All 30,000 CUL have been distributed and I am afraid you are too late.
 I would suggest posting low-effort memes on Twitter until somebody tips you in CUL.

 ### Should I invest in CUL?